WolframResearch/WolframClientForPython/docs/intro.rst

 The session stored in `wl_session`, is only available in the scope of the `with` block, contrary to `session` that was initialized with :func:`~wolframclient.evaluation.WolframLanguageSession.start`.

-As shown above, :class:`~wolframclient.evaluation.WolframLanguageSession` must be initialized and terminated, either by explicitly calling :func:`~wolframclient.evaluation.WolframLanguageSession.start` and :func:`~wolframclient.evaluation.WolframLanguageSession.terminate`, or, alternatively, in a `with` block that achieves the same result automatically.
+As shown above, :class:`~wolframclient.evaluation.WolframLanguageSession` must be terminated, either by explicitly calling :func:`~wolframclient.evaluation.WolframLanguageSession.terminate`, or, alternatively, using it in a `with` block that achieves the same result automatically.
 It is highly recommended to initialize a session once and for all to mitigate the initialization cost.

 .. note::
-    Non terminated sessions may result in orphan kernel processes, which, ultimately, can lead to the impossibility to spawn any usable instance at all.
+    Non terminated sessions usually results in orphan kernel processes, which, ultimately, leads to the impossibility to spawn any usable instance at all.
+Typically, this ends up with a WolframKernelException raised after a failure to communicate with the kernel.

 .. note ::
     For in depth explanations and use cases of local evaluation refer to :ref:`the advanced usage section<adv-local-evaluation>`.